 What's happening in 2020

 The CareSearch/palliAGED team recognises the importance of keeping the palliAGED resources and information up to date.
 In 2020, three years after launching palliAGED we are embarking on a project to update each of the 37 topics within palliAGED.
-The palliAGED 2020 update project will take place across the first six months of this year and will involve identification of high level evidence, followed by appraisal and synthesis to incorporate findings into the Evidence and Practice pages where appropriate.
+The palliAGED 2020 update project will take place across this year and will involve identification of high level evidence, followed by appraisal and synthesis to incorporate findings into the Evidence and Practice pages where appropriate.
 The process followed will adhere to the palliAGED Quality Processes including review of new content by external reviewers to ensure relevance and quality.